 Parks and Sights

-For this trip, our priority and anchor site/location was Arches and Canyonlands National Park in Southeast Utah.
+For this trip, your priority and anchor sites/locations are Arches and Canyonlands National Park, which are very near one another in Southeast Utah.
 Our primary goal for our vacation time was to see Arches again, having visited the park more than 20 years before.
 Our initial trip to Arches was magical.
-On that first trip we had seen five National Parks in Southern UT, Monument Valley, and the North Rim of the Grand Canyon, but Arches stood out.
+On that first trip we saw five National Parks in Southern UT, Monument Valley, and the North Rim of the Grand Canyon, but we knew someday we would go back to Arches.
 In addition, on our first trip, we could not fit in Canyonlands (practically next door to Arches).
+As expected, Arches wowed us again, but this whole trip was filled with amazing experiences and destinations.

-After realizing that it was better (less expensive) to fly into Albuquerque, NM, vs. Salt Lake City, UT (more on this decision below), we focused on the follow stops: Arches, Canyonlands, Black Canyon of the Gunnison, Great Sand Dunes, and Mesa Verde National Parks, UT State Route 128, US Route 550 (Million Dollar Highway) in CO, Santa Fe, NM, and Albuquerque, NM.
-(We have plans to build guides for these destinations beyond those with links here.
-Let us know if you have a request and will try to prioritize accordingly.)
+After realizing that it was less expensive to fly into Albuquerque, NM, vs. Salt Lake City, UT (more on this decision below), we focused on the following stops: Arches, Canyonlands, Black Canyon of the Gunnison, Great Sand Dunes, and Mesa Verde National Parks, UT State Route 128, US Route 550 (Million Dollar Highway) in CO, Santa Fe, NM, and Albuquerque, NM.

-After a number of iterations via our itinerary building approach, we settled on the following itinerary.
-This plan balanced the driving time and time at destinations and sights.
+After a number of iterations using our Itinerary Building approach, we settled on the following.
+This plan balanced driving time, time at destinations, and sights.
 This balance was achieved by including several renowned scenic highways and brief stops at interesting towns like Silverton and Durango, CO and Santa Fe, NM.

 Download as Open Document Sheets and use in Excel or a cloud spreadsheet tool (e.g., Google Drive or Office 365).
 Then, update your arrival date in cell A2.
 Next, get started on your itinerary (automations/equations are embedded to make a few things quicker).
 This file can serve as a template for other trip plans as well.